seL4/camkes-tool/docs/index.md

 The .c file implementing the externally-defined Math component must be known to the build system so it can be compiled.
-This is achieved by including a component Makefile (Math.mk) in the application's Makefile.
+This is achieved by including a component CMake file (Math.cmake) in the application's CMakeListst.txt.
 A component Makefile lists the .c and .h files required by a global component, in the same way as the application Makefile below lists the .c and .h files required by the local component `Client`.